Questions about auto glass?

 Question: Does my windshield really protect me?

 Answer: Yes.
 Your windshield plays an integral part in roof crush protection in a roll-over accident.
 It also provides the brace for your passenger-side airbag.
 If your windshield loses adhesion on a collision or rollover, your safety is in jeopardy.
 This is why it is important that your auto glass work be done by a trained professional.

 Question: What is OEM glass?

-Answer: OEM stands for Original Equipment Manufacture.
+Answer: OEM stands for Original Equipment Manufacturer.
 This means that the glass meets the original specifications for safety and quality as the glass that it came with from the factory.

 Windshields may look simple, but they are actually made from two pieces of glass that are bent in a very precise way.
 If a windshield does not meet the exact specifications of the manufacturer, it will not fit precisely in your car.

-The best way to assure exact fit is to use a windshield produced from a fixture engineered to manufacturers specifications.
-OEM glass is your assurance that this has occurred.
-Click here to learn more about PGW's OEM replacement glass.
+The best way to assure exact fit is to use a windshield produced from tooling engineered to the car manufacturer's specifications.
+OEM quality glass is your assurance that this has occurred.

 Question: How can I know if a glass company will do a good job?